What is the difference between the categories of eggs. How to choose eggs in a store

 • also low fat;

 • Vegetables.
-The exception is potatoes, its use is limited because it contains a lot of simple carbohydrates;
+The exception is potatoes; their use is limited because they contain many simple carbohydrates;

-• Fruit.
-High-calorie and grapes should be excluded.
+• Fruits.
+High-calorie foods and grapes should be excluded.

-You will have to give up bakery products.
-The only exceptions are dietetic bread made from whole grain flour, and even then not a lot.
+You will have to give up baked goods.
+The only exception is dietary bread made from whole grain flour, and not much.

-1. For breakfast, a couple of eggs and fruits of the same varieties, such as citrus fruits.
-Eggs can be boiled, they can be steamed into an omelette.
+1. For breakfast, a couple of eggs and some types of fruit, such as citrus fruits.
+You can boil the eggs and steam them into an omelette.

-2. You should dine with meat or fish with vegetables.
-Meat and fish can be boiled, baked in the oven, or steamed.
-Fried foods are recommended to be avoided because the food and the amount of fat in such processing is higher.
-Vegetables are useful for steaming, boiling or stewing.
-It is good to make a salad with raw vegetables and season with natural low-fat yogurt.
+2. Lunch should be meat or fish with vegetables.
+Meat and fish can be boiled, baked or steamed.
+It is recommended to avoid fried foods since the food and the amount of fat are higher when processed this way.
+It is useful to steam, boil or stew vegetables.
+It is good to prepare a salad from raw vegetables and season with natural low-fat yogurt.

 3. For dinner you can cook eggs, vegetables, cottage cheese and fruits.
 It is recommended to boil vegetables or eat a salad from them.
-You should not eat something baked in the evening.
+You should not eat baked goods in the evening.

-There are a huge number of ways to prepare eggs: omelets, poached eggs, fried eggs and, of course, boiled eggs.
+There are a huge number of ways to prepare eggs: omelettes, poached, fried eggs and, of course, boiled eggs.
 In addition, they are components and additions to hundreds of dishes.
-However, with prolonged heat treatment, some of the beneficial properties of eggs are lost.
-The yolk of a hard-boiled egg takes about three hours to digest, while a liquid egg takes half the time.
+However, with prolonged heat treatment, some beneficial properties of eggs are lost.
+The yolk of a hard-boiled egg takes about three hours to digest, while a liquid one takes half as long.

-One of the most useful ways to cook eggs is to boil soft-boiled eggs.
-So assimilation in the stomach lasts about one and a half hours and nutrients are absorbed by almost one hundred percent.
+One of the healthiest ways to prepare eggs is to soft-boil them.
+So absorption in the stomach lasts about an hour and a half and the beneficial substances are absorbed almost one hundred percent.

-The role of protein in diet or weight loss is difficult to overestimate, but such a diet has pitfalls.
-Protein provides the body with satiety for a long time.
-Therefore, it is often tempting to skip lunch or dinner, but this should never be done.
-The intake of food in the body should be regular.
+The role of protein in dietary nutrition or weight loss is difficult to overestimate, but such a diet also has pitfalls.
+Protein keeps the body full for a long time.
+Therefore, it is often tempting to skip lunch or dinner, but you should never do this.
+The intake of food into the body must be regular.
 At least three full meals a day: breakfast, lunch, dinner.
-If you skip a meal, hunger arises suddenly, there is a desire to eat something, but this cannot be done.
-If, in spite of everything, hunger still overtook, it is recommended to have a snack with such a diet with an exceptionally small amount of raw vegetables.
+If you skip a meal, hunger suddenly arises, and you feel the urge to snack on something, but you can’t do that.
+If, despite everything, hunger still strikes, it is recommended to snack on such a diet only with a small amount of raw vegetables.

 Your feedback on the article: